Trophime/python_magnetdb/README.md

 * In simulations:
 ** create forms for cfg/json
 ** fix update cfg/json files
+** how to create/setup cfg/json for workflows like fixcurrent.py (see github/hifimagnet.cases/cfpdes)

 * In parts/magnets/sites:
 ** add view/create CAD geoms (connection with pythonocc-core)

+* In mrecords:
+** list add headers for table
+** add duration, plateaux, max B in desc field
+** show.html: add button for HeatBalance, Flow + fit
+** add selections
+*** add view dataset for selections
+** panel mrecord:
+** add filter for smooth data
+** add outliers like in panel tutorials